sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/index.md

 | ----------- | ------------------------------------------------------------ |

 1. Navigate to the [Quick Extraction](https://app.sensible.so/quick-extraction/) tab.
    1. In the dropdown in the right pane, select `sensible_instruct_basics / Auto select` .
-The document type, `sensible_instruct_basics`, contains configs for bank statements and other document types such as resumes and contracts.
+The document type, `sensible_instruct_basics`, contains interactive tutorials including bank statements, resumes, and contracts.
 When you specify `Auto select`,  Sensible automatically chooses the bank config when you upload a bank statement.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_11.png)